 - Iowa Shrine Bowl.
 The Iowa Shrine Bowl is an all-star football game featuring Iowa’s most talented high school/pre-college football players.
 It's held every July in Cedar Falls.

-These are a few of many events held throughout Iowa annually (when COVID permits).
+These are a few of many events held throughout Iowa annually.

 Check our resource links for local sports coverage to find more events of interest.